-- Assess for gamma globin gene variants resulting in neonatal hemolytic anemia, cyanosis, or methemoglobinemia in symptomatic infants when other etiologies have been excluded.
+- Use to assess for gamma globin gene variants resulting in neonatal hemolytic anemia, cyanosis, or methemoglobinemia in symptomatic infants when other etiologies have been excluded

-- Assess for nondeletional HPFH in individuals with elevated fetal hemoglobin.
+- Use to assess for nondeletional HPFH in individuals with elevated fetal hemoglobin

-- Characterize abnormal hemoglobins identified by electrophoresis suspected to represent gamma chain variants.
+- Characterizes abnormal hemoglobins identified by electrophoresis suspected to represent gamma chain variants

 High Performance Liquid Chromatography/Electrophoresis/RBC Solubility/Polymerase Chain Reaction/Fluorescence Resonance Energy Transfer/Sequencing